GSA/code-gov-web/_draft_content/02_compliance/05-metadata-schema-definition.md

-#Specification for Metadata Schema#
+# Specification for Metadata Schema

-## Overview##
+## Overview

-Section 7.2 and 7.3 of the Federal Source Code Policy require covered agencies to provide an inventory of their 'custom-developed code'.
+Sections 7.2 and 7.3 of the Federal Source Code Policy require covered agencies to provide an inventory of their 'custom-developed code'.

-##Specification##
+## Specification

 ### File location and contents